ShipRec-io/shiprec-docs/docs/packages/add.md

 To add a new package to begin tracking, first scan the QR code on the tracker to get the Mac Address for the tracking device.

-Please see the (Authentication)[authentication.md] page to get an access token.
+Check that you have created an account at [https://track.shiprec.io/packages](https://track.shiprec.io/packages).
+Please see the [Authentication](authentication.md) page to get an access token.
 Use this token to setup Bearer Token Authentication.

-Make a post request to:
+Make a `POST` request to:

 > https://track.shiprec.io/api/packages/new